brown-ccv/ccv-website-hugo/content/english/services/infrastructure/rdata.md

 ---
 title: RData
 date: 2019-01-24 20:12:10 +0000
-category: "File Storage and Transfer"
+category: File Storage and Transfer
-lead: CCV's high-performance storage system for use with our HPC systems.
+lead: High-performance storage for use with our HPC systems
 weight: 0
 icon: server2
 haas: true